iasatan/uniWebtech1/NodeServer/readme.md

 Usage of css or other js libraries, frameworks result in failure.</br>
 Lack of css and jQuery result in failure.</br>
-Fundamental tempering with the server will result in failure.
-Change of port or host is allowed if neceserry, but the webpage should run on any computer</br>
+Tempering with the server will result in failure.
+Change of port or host is allowed if neceserry, but the webpage should run on my server(app.js).</br>
 If you cannot prove that you wrote the frontend(cannot change basic details, explain something) you will fail.</br>
-Lack of features will result in failure.</br>
+Lack of method usage will result in failure.</br>
+The features could be different from what you saw in the practice.
+Surprises, if they require at least equal amount of effort are welcome.
 Unnecessary files should not be stored in the repository!</br>
 etc.<br>
 The offered grade for the course will be given based on the quality of the code, the webpage, and your level of understanding.</br>